Programme & How to Apply

 About this Training Programme

-Working with the University of the West of England (UWE)
+Working with the University of Reading

 The Swindon Teacher Training Partnership has the flexibility to offer a truly tailored training programme for each individual.
 As with all aspects of learning, trainees will develop skills in different areas and at different speeds and the teaching load and mix of classes can be designed to best meet your personal needs.
-With the STTP, you will get the best of both worlds; involvement in a large trainee cohort when meeting centrally at UWE for academic support and central training; smaller group sessions when working with the trainee cohort across the partnership and, individual sessions with your subject mentor.
+With the STTP, you will get the best of both worlds; involvement in a large trainee cohort when meeting centrally at the University of Reading for academic support and central training; smaller group sessions when working with the trainee cohort across the partnership and, individual sessions with your subject mentor.
 While teaching is a very rewarding career, we recognise that it can also be tough and schools are fast-paced environments.
 Our commitment is to support all trainees to ensure that they are as successful as possible in their training year in order to create excellent teachers for the future.

 There is huge scope for career development within education whether you choose to take an academic route, focusing on your subject specialism with roles such as head of department or opt for a more pastoral focus with roles such as head of year.
 Taking on additional responsibility should be something that you aim to do once you have established yourself in your new role as a teacher and opportunities such as head of key stage, head of house, literacy coordinator exist in all schools.

 Find out further information on your career in teaching, including salary scales and case studies of current trainee teachers.

 How to apply

 Apply for our post graduate teacher training programme